nfttrader-io/sdk-js/README.md

 ## SDK events

-As we mentioned before, the SDK provides several way to track events by saving the developer to listen directly the ```swapEvent``` or the ```counterpartEvent``` from the blockchain.
+As we mentioned earlier, the SDK provides several ways to track events by saving the developer to listen directly the ```swapEvent``` or the ```counterpartEvent``` from the blockchain.
-We already seen the events the SDK fires on the previous sections but here it is a complete list:
+We have already seen the events which the SDK fires on the previous sections but here is a complete list:

 - createSwapTransactionCreated
 - createSwapTransactionMined